raggesilver/libft/README.md

 > Me - `t_ull` is a typedef for `unsigned long long`

+> Me - src/list is where all my `t_list` functions are.
+Those are, however not the
+> same as the required functions for the 42 Libft project.
+Those were removed on 2020-01-20.

 **Summary**
 1. [t_array](src/array/) a pointer array implementation
 1. [t_string](src/string/) a string implementation